I love capturing the wildly in love. On the left is a quick glimpse of some of my work. Like what you see?

 No regrets, no stress, no pressure, no distractions—just two people committing their lives to each other.

-Do you envision a mountain top elopement in the summertime, above tree line atop of one of Colorado’s famous 14ers, watching the alpenglow dance on the mountains at sunrise.
+Do you envision a mountain top elopement in the summertime, above the tree line on top of one of Colorado’s famous 14ers, watching the alpenglow dance on the mountains at sunrise?
 Or a cool Colorado fall day amongst the changing Aspen leaves.
-Maybe springtime is your more style, something a little more low-key and less crowded.
-Or maybe you love the idea of a cozy winter wedding amongst snow blanketed pine trees.
+Maybe springtime is your style, something a little more low-key and less crowded.
+Or maybe you love the idea of a cozy winter wedding amongst snow-blanketed pine trees.
 When you have your season picked out, then we can work together to pinpoint the exact location where you will say I do!

 Questions you will be asked